shneoh/k3s_infra_training/day3/lab12/README.md

 ## 🎯 Objective

-This lab demonstrates how to implement Horizontal Pod Autoscaling (HPA) in Kubernetes using a CPU-based scaling trigger.
-Based on the Apptio HPA guide, this exercise will:
+This lab is about  how to implement Horizontal Pod Autoscaling (HPA) in Kubernetes using a CPU-based scaling trigger.
+In this exercise, you will:

 * Deploy a sample PHP-Apache application
 * Create a LoadGenerator to simulate traffic
 * Configure and observe HPA behavior based on CPU usage

-> ⚠️ This lab is adapted for **k3s** (not EKS).
+> ⚠️ This lab is adapted for **k3s**.
 The cluster is assumed to be fully operational with `metrics-server` installed.

 ---